 When you first arrive you are greeted with views over rice fields lining the valley and lush green surrounds.
 The steep decent down the stairs starts after crossing a water channel and passing many vendors.
 We arrived early and didn’t feel harassed at all, as most vendors were still setting up.

-Once you arrive at the bottom of the stairs you can’t help but be in awe of the surroundings and feeling like you are in an Indian Jones inspired movie set.
+Once you arrive at the bottom of the stairs you can’t help but be in awe of the surroundings and feeling like you are in an Indiana Jones inspired movie set.
 There are carved rock faces on both sides of the river and paths to explore down to the water and around the area.

 The carvings stand around 8m high and are believed to be memorials to members of the 11th century Balinese royalty.
 Once you cross the river you can explore the meditation caves (head to the right after the bridge, you can the see the caves along the hillside) and the temple courtyard.